elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/promise-api.md

 ```

 :::tip Use Case:
-A common trick is to map an array of job data into an array of promises, and then wrap that into Promise.all.
+A common trick is to map an array of job data into an array of promises and then wrap that into Promise.all.
 :::

   </div>